 Board Member Michael J. Wishnie is William O. Douglas Clinical Professor of Law and Counselor to the Dean at Yale Law School.
-Professor Wishnie’s teaching, scholarship, and law practice have focused on immigration, labor and employment, habeas corpus, civil rights, government transparency, and veterans law.
-For years, Professor Wishnie and his students have represented low-wage workers, immigrants, and veterans in federal, state, and administrative litigation.
+Mike’s teaching, scholarship, and law practice have focused on immigration, labor and employment, habeas corpus, civil rights, government transparency, and veterans law.
+For years, Mike and his students have represented low-wage workers, immigrants, and veterans in federal, state, and administrative litigation.
 He and his students have also represented unions, churches, veterans’ groups, and grassroots organizations in a range of legislative, media, and community education matters.

 Mike’s recent publications include “A Boy Gets Into Trouble”: Service Members, Civil Rights, and Veterans’ Law Exceptionalism, 97 B.U.
 L. Rev. ___ (forthcoming 2017); Asking for Directions: The Case for Federal Courts To Use Certification Across Borders, 125 Yale L.J.
 F. 156 (2015) (with Oona A. Hathaway); Forty Years of First-Year Students Representing Clients at Yale, in E. Capulong, M. Millemann, S. Rankin & N. Ruan, eds., THE NEW 1L: FIRST-YEAR LAWYERING WITH CLIENTS (Carolina Press: 2015); and Immigration Law and the Proportionality Requirement, 2 U.C.
 IRV.
 L. REV. 415 (2012).